-Lovren Slams Suggestion Of Kane Fear
+Lovren slams suggestion of Kane fear

-Dejan Lovren hit out at the suggestion he could be scared of facing Harry Kane when Croatia take on England in Wednesday's World Cup semi-final.

-Gareth Southgate's Three Lions meet Croatia at Luzhniki Stadium for the right to take on France in the final, after their 1-0 victory over Belgium on Tuesday.
+Gareth Southgate's Three Lions meet Croatia at Luzhniki Stadium for the right to take on France in the final, after its 1-0 victory over Belgium on Wednesday (AEST).

 Kane, who still leads the Golden Boot standings with six goals, gave Lovren a torrid time in Tottenham's 4-1 Premier League win over Liverpool last October, in which the centre-back was substituted before half-time.